 © Photo: Philipp Plum

 030 2093-12853

-Heide Barrenechea is Head of the Humboldt Lab since March 2023.
-In close exchange with the team, the professorship “Theorie und Praxis der Kuration” and the Hermann von Helmholtz-Zentrum für Kulturtechnik, she coordinates the operational support of the inaugural exhibition as well as related programs and activities and is responsible for the further development of the exhibition and event venue as well as for networking between HU stakeholders and partners at the Humboldt Forum.
+Heide Barrenechea is head of the Humboldt Lab since March 2023.
+She coordinates all the activities (exhibitions and related programs and formats) and is responsible for the further development of the exhibition and event venue as well as for networking between the actors at Humboldt-Universität zu Berlin, the partners at the Humboldt Forum, and external partners.

+© Photo: Philipp Plum